JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/rtlsdr-control.png?raw=true)
 ![6.9](/res/read_me/rsp-duocontrol.png?raw=true)

-Apart from the untested UHD device, support for these 6 devices is commonly included in the precompiled versions.
+Apart from the untested UHD device, support for these 6 device types is commonly included in the precompiled versions.
 It was noted by users that when using the support library for the V4 version of the RTLSDR (aka DABsticks)  devices  with V3 devices  the software was rather deaf.
-To accommodate that, there are **two** precompiled Windows versions, one with "built-in" support for the V4 versions, and one supporting the V3 versions of the DAB sticks.
+To accommodate that, there are **two** device entries, one supporting the V3 versions of the DAB sticks.
+While the driver is essentially the same, they use different device libraries.

 In Qt-DAB the approach is to **dynamically** load the functions from the manufacturer's device library as soon as a device is selected (and not sooner).
 This approach allows  distributing versions that are configured with devices not installed on the user's system.